17th century

 Project

-Conservation and restoration of gilded carved wood altars and mural painting.
+Conservation and restoration of carved wood gilded altars and mural painting.